tshepang/blog/content/2006-movie-review.md

 *Star Wars III* has the worst editing, worst acting, worst sound, worst direction, but got beaten by *Eurotrip* as worst movie.

+---

+For a complete list of the movies I reviewed for the year, visit [this tag].

 [Shaolin Soccer]: @/shaolin-soccer-2001.md
 [Kung Fu Hustle]: @/kung-fu-hustle-2004.md
 [The Butterfly Effect]: @/the-butterfly-effect-2004.md